King Arthur (2004 film): Differences between the film and the Arthurian legend

 In the film, Arthur's father is a Roman general from the Imperial Roman army and his mother is a Celtic woman.
 In the historical notes of the legend, Arthur's father is Uther Pendragon, a famous Romano-British commander and one of Britain's earlier kings, and his mother is Igraine, a beautiful young woman who was once the wife of Gorlois, the Duke of Cornwall and one of Uther's loyal subjects.

 Arthur's knights are described differently in the film and the legend.
 In the film, Lancelot, Tristan, Bors and the other Knights of the Round Table are Sarmatian knights fighting for the glory of the Roman Empire.
 In historical notes, the Knights of the Round Table are Britons, knights of Romano-Celtic Britain fighting for the freedom of Britain against the Saxons.
-A round table is briefly present in the movie, where Arthur's knights regularly meet in equality, and which flummoxes the bishop Germanus when he cannot find a place at the table to distinguish his stature.
+A round table is briefly present in the movie, where Arthur's knights regularly meet in equality, and which flummoxes bishop Germanus when he cannot find a place at the table to distinguish his stature.

 Other references to Arthurian legend

 Dagonet, a self-sacrificing warrior in the film, has Arthur's court jester as his namesake.
 The character appears in Le Morte d'Arthur and Idylls of the King.
 Also in the film, Lancelot fights using two swords.
 This may be a reference to the ill-fated Sir Balin, the "Knight with Two Swords", but this epithet refers to his cursed sword rather than his fighting style.
+Sir Palamedes is also sometimes noted for carrying two swords.

-Tristan has a pet hawk.
-In Welsh legends, a figure named Gwalchmai is commonly considered identical with Gawain (both are nephews of Arthur); a popular though unlikely proposed meaning of his name is "hawk of May".
+Tristan has a pet hawk, which may be a reference to Le Morte d'Arthur, in which Tristan is noted as being skilled at falconry.

-The role of traitor, typically ascribed to Mordred, is given a smaller part in the form of a young British scout, played by Alan Devine, who betrays his people to the Saxons.
-The character is unnamed, but called "British Scout" in the credits.
+The role of the traitor, often ascribed to Mordred, is given a smaller part in the form of a young British scout, played by Alan Devine, who betrays his people to the Saxons.
+The character is unnamed but called "British Scout" in the credits.
 Tristan kills the traitor with an arrow from the other side of Hadrian's Wall during the climactic battle.

 Relationship with other works

 Italian historian and novelist Valerio Massimo Manfredi claimed that the movie was almost a plagiarism of his 2002 novel The Last Legion, due to several similarities between the two works.
 These similarities include the reuse of some tropes and happenings present in the book and, especially, the attempt to give historical reliability to the main characters with the concept of King Arthur having Roman origins.
-Indeed, the events of the movie suggest a theory that is largely different from the one on which Manfredi's novel is based, in which Artorius Castus isn't even mentioned, and neither is the Sarmatian auxiliary army.
+The events of the movie suggest a theory that is largely different from the one on which Manfredi's novel is based, in which Artorius Castus isn't even mentioned, and neither is the Sarmatian auxiliary army.
 According to Manfredi, King Arthurs release and its commercial failure were among the main causes of the problems related to the movie adaptation of his novel, which was in development hell until its release in 2007.